 Several other disorders include depression as a symptom.
 An accurate diagnosis is the key to getting appropriate treatment.
 The doctor or mental health professional's evaluation will help determine if the symptoms of depression are caused by one of these conditions:

-- Bipolar I and II disorders.
+- Bipolar 1 and 2 disorders.
 These mood disorders include mood swings that range from major highs to major lows.
 It's sometimes difficult to distinguish between bipolar disorder and depression.

 - Cyclothymic disorder.
 Cyclothymic (sy-kloe-THIE-mik) disorder involves highs and lows that are milder than those of bipolar disorder.